Mory Gbane: Club career

 Gbane joined Russian Premier League club FC Khimki on a season-long loan on 15 July 2022.
 He made his RPL debut for Khimki on the same day in a game against the Russian champions FC Zenit Saint Petersburg.

+Gbane joined Gil Vicente on loan with option to buy on 31 July 2023.

+On 28 May 2024, Portuguese club Gil Vicente where Gbane played on loan in the 2023–24 season, announced that the transfer was made permanent and Gbane signed a contract with Gil Vicente until 2027.

+On 3 February 2025, Gbane signed a four-and-a-half-year contract with Reims in France.